ChrstphrHll/npc_gen/students/Jacob Jorildyn.md

   int: 8
   str: 12
   wis: 14
-track: Diplomacy
-trait: I bluntly say what other people are hinting at or hiding.
-trait1: Clear-headed
-trait2: Impassive
 year: 3
+guild: Treskal
+partyID: 45
 ---
 # Jacob Jorildyn
 ---
 ### Description
 - 3rd year Dragonborn Cleric in Treskal
-- long spines, Red eyes, and brass skin
+- long spines, Pale Brown eyes, and brass skin
 - Is Clear-headed and Impassive, and has Appreciation as their ideal

 ### Organizations